Archive

 The Johnny referenced here is Johnny Spartos, who was one of the men running the original Dunkin' Donuts location in Quincy, MA for William Rosenberg.

-So what happen to The Dunkin' Donut?
-Well, it was discontinued back in 2003 because it had to be cut by hand and was replaced by a handle-less old-fashioned donut that was cut by machine.
+So what happened to The Dunkin' Donut?
+Well, it was discontinued back in 2003 because it had to be cut by hand.
+It was replaced by a handle-less old-fashioned donut that was cut by machine.
 By this time, it was actually easier to dunk the handle than the donut into your coffee, so that might have played into it as well.
 I guess you could say it was an old-fashioned donut for an old-fashioned era.

 While you can't get the original Dunkin' Donut anymore, if you're willing to travel, you can still get a Dunkin' Donut with a similar handle (pictured above) over in Singapore (in several varieties to boot).
 It's a bit different from the original though, which by accounts, was an old-fashioned donut while the Singapore version is a yeast donut.